 I wanted to have a bit of extra redundancy so that in case the boot drive got corrupted I could easily restore functionality to the server without losing my FreeNAS configuration.
 While it’s probably a little overkill, I decided to run 2 mirrored SATA DOMs as my boot drive.
 In case one fails, I should be able to just reboot and run straight off the other one.
 I can then pick up another SATA DOM, plug it in and the mirror will resilver.
 In order to run two SATA DOMs on the X10SL7-F, I purchased a four pin to two pin CBL-CDAT-0597 y-connector from Supermicro.

-6x 6TB Western Digital Reds
+6x 6TB Western Digital Reds Link to heading

 The Western Digital reds are kind of the go-to for most high end home servers and are highly recommended on the FreeNAS forums.
 I went with the 6TB drives as they seem to be at a pretty good price per gigabyte.